What are mental models?

 A mental model is more like a searchlight than a road map.
 It doesn’t tell you the answer directly, or where to find the answer, it shows you how to look for it.
 A mental model is heuristic – it enables you to learn and discover for yourself, in this it is a far cry from an algorithm.

-An algorithm is a set of well-defined instructions for carrying out a particular task.
+is a set of well-defined instructions for carrying out a particular task.
 Algorithms are predictable, deterministic, and not subject to chance.

-A mental model is a technique that helps you look for an answer.
+is a technique that helps you look for an answer.
 Its results are subject to chance because a mental model tells you how to look, not what to find.
 It doesn’t tell you how to get directly from point A to point B. It might not even know where point A and point B are.
 In effect, a mental model is an algorithm in a clown suit.
 It’s less predictable, it’s more fun, and it comes without a 30-day, money-back guarantee.

 Here is an algorithm for driving to your grandma's house.
 Take Highway 290 West to Rosemont.
 Take the State Street exit and drive 2.5 miles up the Congress Parkway.
 Turn right at the light by the gas station, and then take the first left.
 Turn into the driveway of the large white house on the left, at 111 Clear City.